oracle/opengrok/README.txt

 ---------------------------------------------------
-Using smf service(Solaris and OpenSolaris only) to maintain opengrok indexes.
+Using smf service(OpenSolaris) to maintain opengrok indexes.
 ---------------------------------------------------

 If you installed opengrok from a package, then configure the service like this: